Martha Crone begins her 22nd year as Garden Curator.

 The Garden opened on time on April 1.
 Martha recorded in her log:

-IN the Friends’ Newsletter (Vol. 2 No. 3, July 1954), Editor Martha Crone wrote about Jack-in-the-Pulpit, the seeds and transplanting of Lady’s-slippers, Shooting star, mushrooms, and the joys of Summertime.
+In the Summer Newsletter (Vol. 2 No. 3, July 1954), Martha Crone wrote about Jack-in-the-Pulpit, the seeds and transplanting of Lady’s-slippers, Shooting star, mushrooms, and the joys of Summertime.
 About the newsletter she wrote:

 “This little publication attempts to save you valuable hours and fleeting opportunities by reminding you from time to time thru out the circle of the year of what is doing in the plant world, lest their brief period pass before you remember that this is their appointed season.
 Observation without records falls short of its possibilities for both value and enjoyment.
 Field notes made day by day will prove most valuable and be treasured for the pleasant associations they recall and become precious heirlooms.”